gomzyakov/image-placeholder/README.md

 # Simple image placeholder generator on PHP

-Generate small, deterministic placeholder images using [BlurHash](https://blurha.sh) and PHP GD.
+A simple package that allows you to create placeholder images for your PHP website.

 ### Features